Streetlives is an organization driving systemic change toward an equitable and inclusive model for social services.

 From tangible vision, to economic sustainability strategy, from research frameworks, to product design guidance, from product management, to nurturing organizational values and rituals, my work is geared towards the long-term sustainability of the project.

-Growth of a bootstrap pro-bono organization from 2 to 6 people and a launch of community-led product that enables users to learn new digital and mediation skills.
+Growth of a bootstrap pro-bono organization from 2 to 15 volunteers.
+Launch of community-led product that enables users to learn new digital and mediation skills.
+Launch of a COVID emergency response product to find resources.

 Building a community-driven organization to drive system change